 Printing Cost

-You probably assume that hardcover books are more expensive to print, and this is true.
+You probably assumed that hardcover books are more expensive to print, and this is true.
 The associated costs can be up to five times more to print in hardcover vs. paperback.

 Authors can still benefit from printing in hardcover because they can charge much more, assuming their readers will be willing to pay.
 For art books, coffee table books, and other types that are intended to last and lay flat when opened, hardcovers would be expected.